 This long and tedious process began with the launch of Google Panda algorithm in 2011 which was additionally improved in 2013 when Google Hummingbird was initially launched.

-In a nutshell, Google Panda tackles sites with low-quality, duplicate or thin content, while Hummingbird is designed with the main purpose to better focus on the meaning behind the words (semantics).
+In a nutshell, Google Panda tackles sites with low-quality, duplicate or thin content, while Hummingbird is designed with the main purpose to better focus on the meaning behind the words (semantic search).

 With these two important SEO updates, Google pulled the switch on a huge chunk of useless, low-quality and spammy content which took the game to a brand new level.